rsanchezgarc/micrograph_cleaner_em/README.md

-1) install CUDA and cudnn in such a way that tensorflow (https://www.tensorflow.org/) can be executed.
-   Carbon_cleaner is compatible with CUDA-8,CUDA-9 and CUDA-10.
+1) install CUDA and cudnn in such a way that tensorflow (https://www.tensorflow.org/) can be executed. micrograph_cleaner is compatible with CUDA-8,CUDA-9 and CUDA-10.
    Tensorflow version will be automatically selected according your CUDA version and installed later.
    CUDA is available at https://developer.nvidia.com/cuda-toolkit and cudnn is available at https://developer.nvidia.com/cudnn.